-With images less than XGA (1024×768), you can either display the image in the center of the projection area or display it full size.
+With images less than XGA (1024×768) for the PowerLite 8000i and less than SXGA (1280×1024) for the PowerLite 9000i, you can either display the image in the center of the projection area or display it full size.

-With images greater than XGA size (up to 1600×1200 pixels), you can project the entire image in a compressed format.
-If you keep pressing the Resize button, the projector will pan around areas of the image.
-The projector automatically reduces the image size to the projector's maximum resolution.
+With images greater than XGA size for the PowerLite 8000i and greater than SXGA size for the 9000i (up to 1600×1200 pixels), you can project the entire image in a compressed format.
+If you keep pressing the Resize button, the projector will pan around areas of the image in the original source resolution.
+When displaying the full screen, the projector automatically reduces the image size to the projector's maximum resolution.

-Note: The Resize button cannot be used with images at XGA (1024×768) resolution.
+Note: The Resize button cannot be used with images at XGA (1024 \times 768) resolution on the PowerLite 8000i or with images at SXGA (1280 \times 1024) resolution on the PowerLite 9000i.